 The SunRunner BRT is a significant and nonrecurring project.
 It will have a significant effect on the FY 2023 operating budget once construction is over in the summer of 2022.
 The SunRunner BRT will have a positive effect on the fare revenues, generating an estimated \$250,976 per year.
 The project will also have a positive effect on grant revenues in the amount of \$1,900,000 over 36 months spanning from FY 2022 until FY 2024.
-The first full year of operating is estimated to cost \$2,936,947 and increase by 4.5% every following year.
+The first full year of operating is estimated to cost \$2,936,947 and increase by 3.5% every following year.

 The purchase of sixty electric vehicles over five years will cumulatively save The Agency in fuel costs and maintenance.
+The agency is also preparing to have increased operating costs in the form of propulsion power.
+Additional projects are needed to ensure charging equipment is available and can connect to the local electrical grid.